dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

 ### Numeric Python (Numpy)

-Even better than writing our own algorithms are libraries with pre-written (and far more efficient) algorithms to solve complex mathematical problems.
+Instead of writing our own algorithms, sometimes we prefer libraries with pre-written (and far more efficient) algorithms to solve complex mathematical problems.

 The `numpy` library is the principal library for mathematical computation in Python.